 Sixty-three (63) systems were reviewed by Commission staff.
-Of these, reliable efficacy data were available for thirty-four (34) systems.
-Thirteen (13) systems demonstrated potential to comply with California ballast water discharge standards In this case, potential was defined as one test (averaged across replicates) in compliance with each of the California standards (see Table V!-2 and Appendix A).
+Of these, reliable efficacy data were available for thirty-two (32) systems.
+Twelve (12) systems demonstrated the ability to comply with California ballast water discharge standards.
+In this case, ability to comply was defined as one test (averaged across replicates) in compliance with each of the California standards (see Table V1-2 and Appendix A).
 All of these systems are available for purchase.
-Six (6) systems demonstrated potential to comply with California's standards in over 50% of land-based or shipboard tests.
+Six (6) systems demonstrated the ability to comply with California's standards in over 50% of land-based or shipboard tests.

-Three (3) systems demonstrated potential compliance with California standards in 100% of shipboard tests.
-One (1) additional system also demonstrated potential to comply in 100% of shipboard tests, but did not conduct testing for bacteria.
-High system success rates in shipboard tests were not always reflected under more rigorous land-based testing conditions.
+Three (3) systems demonstrated the ability to comply with California standards in 100% of shipboard tests.
+One (1) additional system also demonstrated the ability to comply in 100% of shipboard tests, but did not conduct testing for bacteria.
+High system success rates in shipboard tests were not reflected under more rigorous land-based testing conditions.
+No systems demonstrated the ability to comply with California's standards in 100% of land-based tests.
 As California's performance standards are discharge standards that can only be sampled via discharge lines, Commission staff determined that shipboard trials most accurately reflect the scenarios under which compliance evaluation would take place.
 Protocols have been proposed for compliance evaluation, and resemble those used for shipboard tests during testing for Type Approval with modifications for shipboard compliance testing conditions.
 Thus, in assessing whether systems were available to treat ballast water to the standards specified in existing California law, shipboard trials were considered more indicative of a system's ability to treat to California's discharge standards.

-Although in this report, systems show potential to treat to California's standards for the 10 - 50 micron organism size class, given the volumes sampled it will be desirable to have data gathered by Commission staff using protocols developed for compliance assessment.
-This size class is of particular importance because it is the one standard of California's seven adopted performance standards that is exactly

-1000X more protective than the un-ratified IMO standards.
+Although in this report, systems show potential to treat to California's standards for the 10-50 micron organism size class, given the volumes sampled it will be desirable to have data gathered by Commission staff using protocols developed for compliance assessment.
+This size class is of particular importance because it is the one standard of California's seven adopted performance standards that is exactly 1000X more protective than the un-ratified IMO standards.
 Sampling protocols for compliance assessment are currently going through a public rulemaking process under the Administrative Procedures Act (APA), and will be useful for data collection.
-Pursuant to Commission direction, these compliance assessment protocols could be made non-enforceable beyond IMO standards and California standards for bacterial concentrations while data are compiled.
+Based on direction from the Commission, these compliance assessment protocols could be made non-enforceable beyond IMO standards and California standards for bacterial concentrations while data are compiled.